duncanbradley/thesis/related_work.md

 How do I move from general cognitive bias to truncation specifically?
 What’s different about truncation?

+# Truncation

+One topic that has enjoyed attention in recent years is axis truncation.
+This issue has also captured minds outside of academia.
+Perhaps it’s particularly interesting to engage with (for both groups) because it seems like a big change comes from a subtle manipulation.
+The data and the chart type both stay the same; all that’s needed is a tweak of the axis.
+It is another example of where popular opinion can be at odds with research findings.
+Part of this may be because people like simple rules, but the research doesn’t offer simple rules here.

+Sentence on why relative difference has been so widely studied.
+Sentence on why it’s particularly important for risk perception

+Sentence on the benefits of studying impressions as well as value extractions.
+This is a hangover from Cleveland and McGill.
+See Stone et al. (2015)

+Early studies - one sentence each (use citations of these in later work):
+Cleveland et al. (1982)
+Taylor and Anderson (1986)
+Arunachalam et al. (2002)
+Beattie and Jones (2002)
+Raschke and Steinbart (2008)
+Pennington and Tuttle (2009)

+Pandey et al. (2015)
+Witt (2019)
+Correll et al. (2020)
+Yang et al. (2021)
+Driessen et al. (2022)

+Risk studies:
+Sandman et al. (1994)
+Add other papers here

+Other scale manipulations
+Y-axis inversion - Woodin et al. (2021); Pandey (2015)
+Log scales - Romano et al. (2020) - see also cited articles

+To what extent is there a difference in the definitions of ‘axis truncation’:
+  * both ends vs. one end
+  * bars vs. axes
+What is it about Witt’s study that means it can give such precise recommendations whereas others can’t

+There is an important distinction between ‘error’ and ‘bias’ - various interpretations may not necessarily be wrong - just different.

+Introducing my topic - magnitude judgements:
+Rarely mentioned as deceptive when describing axis manipulations

 # Visualisation Literacy

 What would a bias-sensitive measure of data visualisation literacy look like, given what now know about bias?